tlverse/tmlcimx2021-workshop/index.md

   Framework](https://tlverse.org/tmlcimx2021-workshop/tmle3.html)
-* **After class:** Please complete the [TMLE Exercises](https://tlverse.org/tmlcimx2021-workshop/tmle3.html#exercises-1) and submit to the Moodle platform by midnight on 19 August.
+* **After class:** Please complete the [TMLE Exercises](https://tlverse.org/tmlcimx2021-workshop/tmle3.html#exercises-1) and email to rachaelvphillips@berkeley.edu by midnight on 19 August.

 ## Course resources {-}

 * __Slack__:

-* __Moodle__: Exercises will be due to the Moodle platform on each of the four days by midnight.

 * __Code__: `R` scripts for each section of the workshop are available via the GitHub repository for the workshop at